gabriensymons/gabriensymons.github.io/cv.md

 ### COMMUNITY INVOLVEMENTVIGILANTE 1975 – Present
 * Assisted and led an all-out assault on crime in Gotham City
 * Foiled the plots of mental health patients/super-geniuses The Joker, The Penguin, Riddler Scarecrow, Mr. Freeze, Catwoman,and Poison Ivy.
-* Close relationship with local police department including experience in round the clock on-call services by way of flood ligh
+* Close relationship with local police department including experience in round the clock on-call services by way of flood light

-</div><!-- /.blurb -->